duniul/pixel-scale/README.md

     As an example,
     [this Metal Slug image](https://github.com/duniul/pixel-scale/blob/master/test/images/metal-slug_x24.png)
-    actually has a pixel scale of 24, but since it has been incorrectly resized and contains some miscolored lines between it's scaled pixels it would be detected as having a scale of 1 unless the `maxColorDiff` is increased.
+    has a pixel scale of 24, but since it has been incorrectly resized and contains some miscolored lines between its scaled pixels it would be detected as having a scale of 1 unless the `maxColorDiff` is increased.

 **Return value:**